 - a domestic violence treatment program

 However, if the harassment was due to the victim's race, color, religious preferences, or national origin, a class 1 misdemeanor applies.
-This can mean up to 18 months in county jail and thousands of dollars in fines.
+This can mean up to 12 months in county jail and a thousand dollars in fines.
 Judges in DV cases can also choose to extend the restraining order in some situations.

 Aurora Domestic Violence Lawyer